Belgian Air Force: World War II

 At the start of World War II, the Army Air Force had three active Air Force Regiments.
-Aircraft which were used by those regiments were the Renard R-31 and R-32, the Fiat CR.42 Falco, the Hawker Hurricane, the Gloster Gladiator, the Fairey Fox, and the Fairey Battle.
-These were massacred by the much superior German Luftwaffe in the German invasion of May 1940.
+Aircraft which were used by those regiments were the Renard R.31 and R.32, the Fiat CR.42 Falco, the Hawker Hurricane, the Gloster Gladiator, the Fairey Fox, and the Fairey Battle.
+These were massacred by the much superior German Luftwaffe during the German invasion of May 1940.
 Before the outbreak of the war Belgium also sought to equip the Aviation Militaire with foreign designs, ordering production licences in Poland and France and aircraft in the USA.
 However, the acquired licences could not be used until May 1940 and the aircraft produced in the USA were eventually delivered to France and to the United Kingdom.

 After the surrender of Belgium on 28 May 1940, a very small Belgian Air Force in exile was created in Great Britain as the Belgian section of the Royal Air Force Volunteer Reserve.
 This small force was active within the British Royal Air Force, and its squadrons were equipped with the Supermarine Spitfire and Hawker Typhoon.

 The Cold War

 On 15 October 1946, the Belgian military aviation was turned into an autonomous force, independent of the Belgian Army.
-From September 1953 to 1960, the Advanced Pilots' School (Ecole de Pilotage Avancé) operated Harvards from the Kamina military base in the Belgian Congo.
+From September 1953 to 1960, the Advanced Pilots' School (Ecole de Pilotage Avancé) operated Harvard trainer aircraft from the Kamina military base in the Belgian Congo.
 Seemingly about 60 Harvards were at the base.